-The defendant understands that upon his plea of guilty to the lesser included charge in Count One of the Indictment charging him with conspiracy to distribute cocaine and cocaine base, pursuant to Title 21, United States Code, Sections 841(a)(1), (b)(1)(C), and 846, that the maximum penalty the Court may impose is not more than twenty (20) years imprisonment, a fine not to exceed \$1,000,000, at least three years of supervised release, and a \$100 mandatory special assessment which must be paid in full at the time of sentencing.
-The defendant further understands that this offense is a Class C felony.
+The defendant understands that upon his plea of guilty to the lesser included charge in Count One of the Indictment charging him with conspiracy to distribute cocaine and cocaine base, pursuant to Title 21, United States Code, Sections 841(a)(1) and (b)(1)(B) the minimum penalty the Court may impose is not less than five (5) years of imprisonment, the maximum penalty the Court may impose is not more than forty (40) imprisonment, a fine not to exceed \$5,000,000, at least four years of supervised release, and a \$100 mandatory special assessment which must be paid in full at the time of sentencing.
+The defendant further understands that this offense is a Class B felony.